Colerne: Modern Colerne

 Colerne's historic core sits on a high ridge, though some of its stone-built houses are located down the valley side to the south.
 Modern estates were built to the north of the ancient, narrow streets, and there is some modern infill.
 Thickwood is a separate development of mainly late-20th century houses, 1 mi to the north-east.

 Colerne CE Primary School serves the village.
 Its building was opened in 1965 to replace a small National School of 1853, near the church.
 Pupil numbers were high while the school served families from RAF Colerne, and classrooms at the old school remained in use until the RAF station closed in 1976.
 In 2015 the old school was in use by a pre-school playgroup.

-Colerne Rugby Football Club play (as of 2021–22) in the Dorset & Wilts 2 North league.
+Colerne Rugby Football Club plays in the Counties 2 Tribute Dorset & Wilts North league.

-The village has two pubs, in buildings from the early 18th century: the Fox and Hounds and the Six Bells Inn.
+The village has two pubs, both housed in early 18th-century buildings: the Fox and Hounds and the Six Bells Inn.
 There is a village hall and several shops with one housing the village's Post Office.

 The Lucknam Park Hotel, originally a Georgian country house but much expanded in the Victorian era, is around 1 mi north of the village, near Thickwood.
-The hotel stands in a 500 acre estate and has an equestrian centre.
+The hotel is set within a 500 acre estate and has an equestrian centre.

 Colerne Park and Monk's Wood is a Site of Special Scientific Interest, south and east of the village.
 On the north-east edge of the village, Frank's Wood was planted in 2000 by the Woodland Trust.

 Weather

 As the "Village on the Hill", Colerne is in an exposed position and local people are well aware that the weather will often be the opposite of that in nearby, but low-lying, Bath.
-Colerne tends to be windy and rainy in winter and prone to get cut off from the outside world when it snows.
+Colerne tends to be windy and rainy in winter and is prone to becoming cut off from the outside world when it snows.
 It can often be foggy when the lower-lying towns and villages around are not.

 Toponym

 The name Colerne appears in the Domesday Book of 1086.
 Other early spellings include Culerna, Culerne, Cullerne, Collern.
 Various interpretations of the name have been proposed.
 Gover, Mawer and Stenton, in The Place Names of Wiltshire, cite a form aern meaning "house", and suggest that "col-aern might well denote a house where charcoal was made, used or stored."
 Alternatively, the altitude of the village suggests that the first syllable may be from the Welsh or Cornish word col, "peak"; this would mean the "dwelling on the peak".
 Another possibility is that it could mean "cold dwelling", from the Anglo-Saxon cald.

-Yet another possible derivation is from the Goidelic (Old Irish) cuillean, the Brythonic (Welsh) celyn or celynnen, or the Old English holegn (with the 'h' pronounced gutturally).
+Yet another possible derivation is from the Goidelic (Old Irish) cuillean, the Brythonic (Welsh) celyn or celynnen, or the Old English holegn (with the 'h' being pronounced gutturally).
 Each of these words translates as "holly tree" or "holly branches", which were significant in Celtic history and folklore.